esauvisky/bravo/README.md

     3. Sometimes OMDB returns posters images URLs that do not exist (404), and that gets passed on into the Search and My Favorites pages.
 A simple check for this along a placeholder image for "Poster Not Available" would suffice to fix this issue.

-    4. I could have used AJAX on the pagination of My Favorites page as well.
+    4. I certainly could have used AJAX on the pagination of My Favorites page as well.

 ## Footnotes